phr-nk/Fractals/README.md

 # Mandelbrot_set
-This is an implementation of the Mandelbrot set in java.
+This is an implementation of different fractal functions in java.